Written Evidence Submitted by Tokamak Energy Ltd

 - Members of the Tokamak Energy Scientific Advisory Board were prominent in organising a Royal Society meeting in March 2018 entitled “Fusion energy from Tokamaks, can development be accelerated?”.
 Acceleration is possible now because of: better scientific understanding of the efficiency of tokamaks; the availability of new, reliable, high temperature superconductors suitable for high field magnets; and a range of other new technologies including AI and 3-D printing of complex materials that can speed up both R&D and deployment.

 - If UK companies such as Tokamak Energy can indeed develop and deploy new technologies to deliver clean power at large scale then the whole world can benefit from reduced carbon emissions, while the UK can capture many of the economic benefits through high value supply chains.

 - Tokamak Energy is the world leader, by far, in the engineering of robust high field HTS magnets, a technology that is essential for commercially viable fusion energy.
-Our record breaking HTS magnet demonstrator has now been shipped to CERN for tests that could achieve even higher field strengths and break new records.
-HTS magnets have many attractive applications outside fusion including: motors and generators for wind turbines and electric aircraft; inductive heating for energy efficient industrial processes; proton/hadron beam cancer therapy; accelerator magnets; chemical analysis; medical imaging and high value scientific instruments.
+Our record breaking HTS magnet demonstrator was recently tested at CERN.
+HTS magnets have many attractive applications outside fusion including: space propulsion and shielding; motors and generators for wind turbines and electric aircraft; inductive heating for energy efficient industrial processes; proton/hadron beam cancer therapy; particle accelerator magnets; chemical analysis and high value scientific instruments.

 - The Oxford area already has a globally competitive cluster of high field superconducting magnet businesses.
 The local human capital and supply chain mean that it is quite feasible for HTS magnets for all these exciting and challenging applications to be developed and manufactured in the UK.
 Tokamak Energy would be pleased to play its part in encouraging and enabling the development of these additional applications, so long as this does not detract from its main mission of fusion energy.